Namespace Standard · Draft for Comment

 A durable coordination namespace requires governance that provides four properties regardless of who operates it:

-• Continuity — The namespace must outlive any single product cycle, company, or technology generation
+• Continuity — The namespace MUST outlive any single product cycle, company, or technology generation

-• Accountability — Decisions about naming, registration, and trust must be traceable and contestable
+• Accountability — Decisions about naming, registration, and trust MUST be traceable and contestable

-• Consistency — Rules must be applied uniformly; preferential treatment undermines the trust layer
+• Consistency — Rules MUST be applied uniformly; preferential treatment undermines the trust layer

-• Openness — Any qualified party should be able to register; the namespace is not a closed ecosystem
+• Openness — Any qualified party SHOULD be able to register; the namespace is not a closed ecosystem

 8.2 The Dillweed Stewardship Arrangement